 As a Bachelor of Music graduate, you will be highly skilled, musically adaptable and equipped to enter professional life as a creative and flexible twenty-first century musician.
 Your educational experience will include exposure to diverse musical styles and idioms including classical, contemporary, jazz, popular, electronic, experimental and world music.
 You will also learn the broadly accepted musical skills of aural awareness training, music theory, critical listening, contemporary music-making practices, music literature and collaborative work appropriate to your field of study.

 You will be admitted into a major which may include study in an instrument, music composition, recording studio and music production, electronic and experimental music, voice or composition, in either classical, popular, jazz or creative music technology strands.
+New in 2019, the Bachelor of Music now includes majors in popular music and creative music technology.

 You may audition for more than one major or more than one instrument.
 However, if successful, your offer will be for only one of your auditioned areas.
 There may be an option after first year to divide your major between two areas through an innovative cross-study major subject to special criteria.